1000 E. University Ave.

 If a course is dual listed at the 4000/5000 level, the course must be taken at the 5000 level to receive graduate credit regardless of whether the course is in the student's primary program area.

-The syllabus for a dual listed course must specifically define differential expectations, outcomes and assessment for the 4000 and 5000-level components.
-These may include but are not limited to intellectual skills, discipline-specific competencies and challenging learning outcomes.
+The syllabus for a dual listed course must specifically differentiate expectations, outcomes and assessment between the 4000 and 5000-level components, clearly describing the additional effort needed for graduate level credit.
+This may include but is not limited to intellectual skills, discipline-specific competencies and challenging learning outcomes.
 For example, students enrolled in the 5000-level course may be required to lead discussion sessions, submit a portfolio, write a paper or may be involved in a service learning component, internship or collaborative assignment designed to provide experience in applying course information in different contexts.

 Students enrolled in the 5000-level course will be expected to demonstrate greater sophistication in content expertise, inquiry, creativity, communication, problem solving, analytic reasoning and/or collaborative learning compared with those enrolled in the 4000 course.